-Eligible physicians will receive an email with instructions on how to claim the 2021 CLFP Payment before the end of September 2021.
-Eligible doctors will receive the 2021 CLFP Payment in a single installment no later than January 2022.
-The exact payment amount for individual physicians is stated in MSP remittance statement under Adjustment Code "CP".
+Eligible physicians received an email with instructions on how to claim the 2021 CLFP Payment in November 2021.
+Eligible doctors will receive the 2021 CLFP Payment in a single installment no later than February 2022.
+The exact payment amount for individual physicians will be stated in MSP remittance statement under Adjustment Code "CP".

 Longitudinal care includes providing patients with ongoing medical care, maintaining patients’ medical records, and coordinating referrals to other health care providers when needed.
 The CLFP Payment recognizes the additional, non-clinical responsibilities required to provide ongoing, coordinated care for which fee-for-service physicians are not compensated.

-An eligible physician will receive a total annual payment amount of no less than $3,000 and up to $12,000, with exact payment amount per individual physician based on the number and complexity of Majority Source of Care (MSOC) patients associated with the physician in the MSP database.
+For the 2021 CLFP Payment, an eligible physician will receive a total annual payment amount of no less than $4,000 and up to $12,000, with exact payment amount per individual physician based on the number and complexity of Majority Source of Care (MSOC) patients associated with the physician in the MSP database.